 Rubber lane dividers – your best choice!

 One such traffic control device for bicyclists is a rubber lane divider.
 Lane dividers are an amazing traffic solution that creates delineation and separate bikeways for cyclists.
-However, they can be made from different materials.
+There are many different types of lane dividers.
+However, they can also be made from different materials.

-Rubber is a popular lane separator material, and it has several advantages, which makes it a suitable manufacturing raw material.
+Rubber is a popular lane separator material, and it has several advantages which make it a suitable manufacturing raw material.
 Without any further ado, let’s discover the specifications that make rubber lane dividers a perfect delineation tool.

 Pros of rubber lane dividers